-Recommendations for evaluating DDI potential of small molecule drugs are well established; however, guidance for novel modalities, particularly oligonucleotide-based therapeutics are lacking.
-Given the paucity of published data in this field, in vitro DDI investigations are often conducted.
-The aggregate analysis of GalNAc-siRNA data reviewed herein demonstrates that, like new biological entities, these oligonucleotide-based therapeutic drugs are unlikely to result in DDIs; therefore, it is recommended that the need for in vitro or clinical investigations similarly be determined on a case-by-case basis.
-Given the mechanism of siRNA action, special consideration should be made in cases where there may be a pharmacological basis for DDIs.
+Recommendations for evaluating DDI potential of small molecule drugs are well established, however guidance for novel modalities, particularly oligonucleotide-based therapeutics are lacking.
+Given the paucity of published data in this field in vitro DDI investigations are often conducted.
+The aggregate analysis of GalNAc-siRNA data reviewed herein demonstrates that like new biological entities (NBEs), these oligonucleotide-based therapeutics are unlikely to result in DDI, and therefore it is recommended that the need for in vitro or clinical investigations similarly be determined on a case-by-case basis.
+Given the mechanism of siRNA action, special consideration should be made in cases where there may be a pharmacological basis for DDI.